syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 ---
 layout: post
 title: Data validation in .NET MAUI DataForm control | Syncfusion
-description: Learn here all about the validation feature in Syncfusion .NET MAUI DataForm (SfDataForm) control and more.
+description: Learn about the validation feature in Syncfusion .NET MAUI DataForm (SfDataForm) control in mobile and desktop applications from a single shared codebase.
 platform: maui
 control: SfDataForm
 documentation: ug